ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 **Note that performance will degrade when numerical checking is enabled.**

 rocBLAS provides the environment variable ``ROCBLAS_CHECK_NUMERICS``, which allows users to debug numerical abnormalities.
-Setting a value of ``ROCBLAS_CHECK_NUMERICS`` enables checks on the input and the output vectors/matrices of the rocBLAS functions for (not-a-number) NaN's, zeros, infinities and denormal/subnormal values.
+Setting a value of ``ROCBLAS_CHECK_NUMERICS`` enables checks on the input and the output vectors/matrices of the rocBLAS functions for (not-a-number) NaN's, zeros, infinities, and denormal/subnormal values.
 Numerical checking is available to check the input and the output vectors for all level 1 and 2 functions.
 In level 2 functions, only the general (ge) type input and the output matrix can be checked for numerical abnormalities.
 In level 3, GEMM is the only function to have numerical checking.

 ``ROCBLAS_CHECK_NUMERICS`` is a bitwise OR of zero or more bit masks as follows:

-* ``ROCBLAS_CHECK_NUMERICS = 0``: Is not set, then there is no numerical checking
+* ``ROCBLAS_CHECK_NUMERICS = 0``: is not set, then there is no numerical checking

-* ``ROCBLAS_CHECK_NUMERICS = 1``: Fully informative message, print's the results of numerical checking whether the input and the output Matrices/Vectors have NaN's/zeros/infinities/denormal values to the console
+* ``ROCBLAS_CHECK_NUMERICS = 1``: fully informative message, prints the results of numerical checking whether the input and the output Matrices/Vectors have NaN's/zeros/infinities/denormal values to the console

-* ``ROCBLAS_CHECK_NUMERICS = 2``: Print's result of numerical checking only if the input and the output Matrices/Vectors has a NaN/infinity/denormal value
+* ``ROCBLAS_CHECK_NUMERICS = 2``: prints result of numerical checking only if the input and the output Matrices/Vectors has a NaN/infinity/denormal value

-* ``ROCBLAS_CHECK_NUMERICS = 4``: Return ``rocblas_status_check_numeric_fail`` status if there is a NaN/infinity/denormal value
+* ``ROCBLAS_CHECK_NUMERICS = 4``: return ``rocblas_status_check_numeric_fail`` status if there is a NaN/infinity/denormal value

 An example usage of ``ROCBLAS_CHECK_NUMERICS`` is shown below,